 The neighborhood treasury is the neighborhood’s current balance of tax money available for spending.
-I use the money to pay for City Employees (such as the Director of Children’s Services) and to build or improve new community lots.
+I use the money to pay for City Employees (such as the Director of Children’s Services and Jailer) and to build or improve new community lots.
 When money is spent in the neighborhood, I subtract it from the treasury balance.

 For story purposes, Sims pay their taxes to a central branch in the state capitol of Sim City.
 The money may be withdrawn at any time for spending in the ‘hood.